Ephraimosse9/printf/README.md

-a function that behaves like printf
+a function that prints according to the input specifier